Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Noises

-Whilst the restriction on $\bar{x} \approx h \gg x_r$ means that the minimum noise in our system necessarily occurs off resonance, were it possible to acheive SQL on-resonance the sensitivity would be further enhanced.
+Whilst the restriction on $\bar{x} \approx h \gg x_r$ means that the minimum noise in our system necessarily occurs off resonance, were it possible to achieve SQL on resonance the sensitivity would be further enhanced.
 In the future, the ideal optomechanical sensor would therefore not only have a tunable mechanical frequency such that a resonant scan over frequency space could be performed, but crucially allow for the SQL to be attained at each resonant frequency.
 Let us explore how close to resonance the SQL can be obtained in our system.
-Setting $ \bar{x} \approx h=5~\mu$m in Eq.~\ref{eq:noisemin} yields that at the SQL, $\Omega \approx 0.29~\omega$.
-Our system is thus capable of achieving the SQL at each frequency substantially closer to resonance than other optomechanical devices e.g. suspended cavities exploiting the optical spring effect where typically $\omega/\Omega\sim 10^2$ \cite{Matsumoto:2018via,Carney:2019cio} (see Ref.~\cite{Hamaide_2025} for further discussion).
+Setting $ \bar{x} \approx h=5~\mu$m in Eq.~\ref{eq:noisemin} yields that at the SQL, $\Omega \approx 0.03~\omega$.
+Our system is thus capable of achieving the SQL at each frequency substantially closer to resonance than other optomechanical devices e.g.~suspended cavities exploiting the optical spring effect where typically $\omega/\Omega\sim 10^2$ \cite{Matsumoto:2018via,Carney:2019cio} (see Ref.~\cite{Hamaide_2025} for further discussion).
 This is a direct result of our intentionally small choice of $h$ which enables small values of $\bar{x}$.
 Although lowering the aspect ratio of our sensor (necessarily increasing the value of $\bar{x}$ to follow $h$) would not change the value of the SQL noise in our setup in Eq.~\ref{eq:min_noise_SFF}, it would alter the value of $\Omega$ required to reach the SQL, resulting in the system being further from resonance.
 Whilst our system remains in a regime in which the `closeness' to resonance does not impact the sensitivity, our design nevertheless marks a crucial step towards the development of a fully tunable system capable of leveraging the additional sensitivity enhancements that come with operating at SQL on, or close to, resonance.
-Our system would begin to see such benefits were it possible to lower $\bar{x}$ to the point where $\frac{1}{5}\omega_L\bar{x}\sim\gamma/\omega$.
+Our system would begin to see such benefits were it possible to lower $\bar{x}$ to the point where $2\,\omega_L\bar{x}\sim\gamma/\omega$, assuming $\omega/\gamma\approx Q>1$.
 Achieving this would require improved control over the optical field.
-This is because, while $h$ could in principle be made smaller, $\bar{x}$ remains constrained from below by the Rayleigh range $x_r$ which cannot be made smaller than the optical wavelength $\sim 1~\mu\text{m}$.
+This is because, while $h$ could in principle be made smaller, $\bar{x}$ remains constrained from below by the Rayleigh range $x_r$ which cannot be made smaller than the optical wavelength $\sim 1~\mu\text{m}$, since the focused optical beam's width cannot be less than the optical wavelength.
+We note this constraint also limits the sensitivity of levitated nanoparticles, which scatter light in the Rayleigh regime (see Refs.~\cite{Millen_2020,Hamaide_2025}).